michaeldexter/occambsd/README.md

 ## build(7) Notes

 FreeBSD is traditionally built as a "world" userland and a kernel with "make buildworld" and "make buildkernel" respectively.
 These are installed to a destination directory "DESTDIR" that can be the build host itself, a jail root directory, a mounted machine boot image, or release directories for packing as "distribution sets" for use by bsdinstall(8), the default FreeBSD installer.
-The "make vm-image" build target produces .qcow2, .raw, .vhd, and .vmdk boot images and does not require intermediary distribution sets.
+The "make vm-image" build target produces .qcow2, .raw, .vhd, and .vmdk boot images directly from /usr/obj/ artifacts and does not require intermediary distribution sets.
 See:

 ```
 [download.freebsd.org/snapshots/VM-IMAGES](https://download.freebsd.org/snapshots/VM-IMAGES)